 • Previous allergic reaction to Suboxone

-For individuals who may not be able to receive Suboxone treatment, unmedicated detox may be the best alternative option.
-For individuals who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly recommended to contact a Midland, TX opioid detox facility that can help manage these symptoms.
+People who may not be able to receive Suboxone treatment, unmedicated detox may be the best alternative option.
+People who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
+It is strongly recommended to get admitted to a Midland, TXopioid detox facility that can help manage these symptoms.